-Elizabeth College is a selective day school providing education from the age of 2 to 18.
-Between the ages of 11 and 16, the Upper School is boys only.
+Elizabeth College is a day school providing education for boys and girls from the age of 2 to 18.

 The Ladies’ College is a day school providing education for girls aged from 2½ to 18 years.